 With regard to review criteria, Annex 3 provides that discussions at the review meetings shall take place against the background of the wider economic and developmental needs, policies and objectives of the Member concerned, as well as of its external environment.
 Since criteria are given in an abstract way, findings may also include general political issues beyond the scope of WTO rules.
 In the reviews, the countries under review are often requested to explain about the consistency of specific measures with the WTO Agreements.
-In addition to Annex 3, detailed rules of TPRM review procedures, including time frames, etc. are provided in the rules of procedure adopted by the TPRB.
-Annex 3 also provides that appraisals of the operation of the TPRM shall be undertaken at specific intervals.
-Since 1999, four appraisals have been undertaken.
-At present, the fifth appraisal is being undertaken, and the results of the appraisal will be reflected in the revised procedural rules.
+In addition to Annex 3, detailed rules of TPRM review procedures, including time frames, etc. are provided in the rules of procedure adopted by the TPRB.2 Annex 3 also provides that appraisals of the operation of the TPRM shall be undertaken at specific intervals.
+Since 1999, five appraisals have been undertaken.
+Their results will be reflected in the revised procedural rules.